datapartnership/lebanon-economic-monitor/notebooks/crop-growing-status/README.md

 ### Climate

 Understanding the dynamics of crop growth and development in Lebanon requires a comprehensive approach that includes the analysis of climate data.
 Monthly temperature and rainfall patterns are pivotal factors influencing agricultural cycles.
-By integrating time-series data of these climate parameters into our analysis, we can gain deeper insights into how environmental conditions affect crop growth.
+By integrating time-series data of these climate parameters into our analysis, we can gain deeper insights into how environmental conditions affect crop growth [6].

 Temperature and rainfall are key drivers of phenological stages such as germination, flowering, and maturation.
-For instance, variations in monthly temperatures can significantly impact the growth rate and health of crops.
+For instance, variations in monthly temperatures can significantly impact the growth rate and health of crops [7].
 Warmer temperatures may accelerate growth in certain crops but can also increase evapotranspiration and water demand.
 On the other hand, cooler temperatures might slow down growth or even damage sensitive crops.

 ![Temperature](./images/lbn_cli_temperature_202309.png)

 **Figure 5.** Mean temperature, September 2023.

 Similarly, rainfall patterns play a crucial role in determining water availability for crops.
-Adequate rainfall is essential for crop survival and productivity, but excessive or insufficient rainfall can lead to adverse conditions like flooding or drought, respectively.
+Adequate rainfall is essential for crop survival and productivity, but excessive or insufficient rainfall can lead to adverse conditions like flooding or drought, respectively [8].

 ![Rainfall](./images/lbn_cli_rainfall_202309.png)